aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Palacios, Garcia-Banjul and Tuya {\*Palacios:2011eo} surveyed Service Oriented Architecture literature to find articles focussed on dynamic binding.
 57% of the 33 articles detected faults in web services and thereby excluded non-responsive services.

 Orion, Marco and French {\*Oriol:2014kq} reviewed the state of the art in quality of service models for web services, surveying 65 papers written between 2001 and 2012.
-They showed that most researchers were assessing web services quality in terms of availability (essentially the probability a request will receive a response) with 94% of surveyed papers defining the metric.
+They showed that most researchers were assessing web services quality regarding availability (essentially the probability a request will receive a response) with 94% of surveyed papers defining the metric.
 Response time was second place at 83% coverage and accuracy third with 62%.

 Wu et al. {\*Wu:2011kk} propose web service registries evaluate the quality of services they expose.
 Service downtime, mismatches between catalogued metadata and current capability or inconsistencies when registered in multiple catalogues can lead to the selection of a suboptimal web mapping service.
 The catalogue service periodically interrogates an OGC WMS testing all operations listed in its GetCapabilities document.
 Successful tests decrease the frequency of future tests while a lack of response increases the frequency.